artofrawr/garden/content/knowledge/engineering/leetcode/patterns.md

 ---
 # Algorithmic Patterns

-This list of coding patterns provides a structured approach to solving a wide range of algorithmic problems.
+A list of algorithmic patterns that can be used to solve most LeetCode questions... and might even be useful in the real world.

 ## Cyclic Sort